Food poisoning is a major cause of gastroenteritis, resulting in a well-known set of unpleasant symptoms.

 Standard advice to avoid food poisoning includes four key components:

-When cooking, ensure adequate heating time at the proper temperature to kill any bacteria that could cause gastroenteritis.
+- Cook: Ensure adequate heating time at the proper temperature to kill any bacteria that could cause gastroenteritis.
 It is helpful to use a thermometer to test cooked meat and to ensure egg yolks are firm.
-Separating foods is recommended so as to avoid cross-contamination.
-In particular, it is important to keep raw meat apart from other foods.

-Chilling foods for storage slows down the growth of harmful bacteria.
+- Chill: Chilled storage slows the growth of harmful bacteria.

-The best way to reduce risk of gastroenteritis is to wash hands frequently, wash hands before eating or touching the mouth, and wash hands after handling raw meat or eggs.
+- Clean: Keep utensils and worktops clean and wash hands frequently, especially before eating or touching the mouth and after handling raw meat or eggs.